ErasmusMC-Bioinformatics/WeFaceNano/README.md

 When the pipeline is finished running you will be send back to the homepage.
 On this page you will see a dropdown menu with all generated resultfolders for the user that is logged in.
 To see any of the generated results select the result you want to view and click the VIEW button.
 After a few minutes/seconds a resultpage will be shown with the following information:

 1. Plots created with NanoPlot (readlength and yield histogram)
-2. The assembly information containing the contigs and lengths of the contigs.
+2. A table with the assembly information containing the contigs and lengths of the contigs.
-3. Antimicrobial resistance genes found by resfinder for each of the contigs.
+3. A table with the antimicrobial resistance genes found by resfinder for each of the contigs.
 4. The BLAST results with the top hit for all contigs, percentage identity and alignment length
 5. Interactive circle diagrams based on the BLAST results.